peteihis/BoundingSphere-3D-GeoFit/README.md

 ## Future plans

 I'm planning on doing some bechmarking next.
-Now the core part sof the code hve been separated to a generic release.
-Hopefully one day there will be a stand-alone .jar to demo it. :)
+Hopefully, one day, there will be a stand-alone .jar to demo it. :)